metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 - Node is probably into some sorcery and has decided to screw with me this time.
 - Maybe Node never even calls accept, but instead something else to accept new connections.

-I don’t believe in black magic, so I will dig into the second reasoning here.
+I don’t believe in sorcery, so I will dig into the second reasoning here.

 `strace` only shows us the underlying system calls made by a process.
 So let’s do some static analysis and look for some functions similar to `accept` or `accept4`.